Kelvenmanuel/unit-2-project-KelvenDKaiManuel-/README.md

 # Arduino && English input system

-Using the Arduino and practical codes, we were able to create a system where we can write a message on the Arduino's LCD using only 2 buttons.
+Using the Arduino and practical codes, we were able to create a system where we can write a message on the Arduino's LCD using only two buttons.
 Additionally, having within that system the option to delete, space and send the message "managing only 2 buttons".

 ![Arduino](cs.jpeg)